 5. Making Threats Or Physical Violence:

-In some cases, misogynists might threaten or physically hurt female coworkers.
+Misogynists might threaten or hurt female coworkers at work.

-If you are ever in danger, contact the police or security.
-Do not try to confront the person yourself.
+If you ever feel unsafe, call the police or security.
+Don’t try to handle the situation yourself.

 6. Undermining Women’s Authority: